IorioD/MTD-manager-console/Grafana_setup.md

           requests:
             storage: 1Gi
    ```
-    and modify the yaml file of the deployment adding the volumes:
+  and modify the yaml file of the deployment by adding just the volumes:
    ```yaml
             volumeMounts:
               - mountPath: /var/lib/grafana